What is the Copenhagen Bioscience PhD Programme?

 What is the Novo Nordisk Foundation Research Center Cluster?

-The Novo Nordisk Foundation Research Center Cluster comprises the four Novo Nordisk Foundation (NNF) Research Centers in Greater Copenhagen: Center for Protein Research, Danish Stem Cell Center, Center for Basic Metabolic Research, and Center for Biosustainability.
+The Novo Nordisk Foundation Research Center Cluster comprises the four Novo Nordisk Foundation (NNF) Research Centers in Greater Copenhagen: Center for Protein Research, Center for Stem Cell Biology, Center for Basic Metabolic Research, and Center for Biosustainability.
 All the supervisors involved with the Copenhagen Bioscience PhD Programme are based at one of the NNF Research Centers.
 Students joining the Copenhagen Bioscience PhD Programme apply to one of the four Centers, and are employed at that Center – although the Copenhagen Bioscience PhD Programme and its curriculum spans all four Centers.

 How do I join?